 Here are some of the differences between a Water flosser and a String floss.

-- Can clean hard to reach areas in the mouth.
+Can clean hard-to-reach areas in the mouth.

-- Less effective in removing plaque or bacteria's.
+Less effective in removing plaque or bacteria.

-- Difficult to clean hard to reach areas in the mouth.
+Difficult to clean hard-to-reach areas in the mouth.

 Conclusion: A water flosser is a very effective method of doing flossing and also it is more effective in removing plaque than the manual toothbrush or traditional flossing.
 Hope we will provide you enough information on how to use a water flosser and what are its benefits.